-POLICIES
+POLICIES:

 - A. Administration of IV contrast will be under the supervision of the Radiologist/Physician and be given by the RN, Radiologist/Physician, Radiology resident, or Registered Radiologic Technologist who has met the requirements for the administration of IV contrast. - 1.
 Per ARRT guideline, administration may also be monitored and supervised by a registered radiologic technologist. - a.
 The Radiologist directs the technologist in the protocoled administration of contrast.
 If contrast is given outside of the limits of the protocol this decision will be made individually by the Radiologist/Physician.
 The Radiologist, radiology resident, radiology nurse or registered technologist in the department shall administer contrast and document the dose in Radnet Technical Comments. - b.
 The appropriate dosage of contrast to be utilized is provided in the Contrast Media Protocol. - c.
-A Radiologist, Radiologist designee, ACLS/BLS trained RN, or Physician shall be available to respond within 5 minutes any time contrast is being administered. - d.
-An emergency crash cart or bag will be immediately available in all areas in which IV contrast is used. - e.
-Prior to intravenous administration of contrast, the technologist will inquireabout general risk factors that include, but are not limited to: previous reaction, severe allergy history, renal insufficiency, medication consisting of metformin, history of diabetes, known renal disease, and solitary or transplant kidney.
+A Radiologist/Physician shall be available any time contrast is being administered.

-- f.
-Technologist should ask patient about previous reactions to intravenous contrast or iodine.
-If patients inform the technologists of previous adverse reactions to intravenous contrast, the technologist will inform the radiologist.
+- d.
+An emergency crash cart will be immediately available in all areas in which IV contrast is used. - e.
+Prior to intravenous administration of contrast, the technologist will inquireabout general risk factors that include, but are not limited to: previous reaction, severe allergy history, renal insufficiency, medication with metformin, diabetes, , known renal disease, , and solitary or transplant kidney. - f.
+If and when patients inform the technologists of previous adverse reactions to intravenous contrast, the technologist will inform the radiologist.
 The technologist will also update the patient's electronic medical record after consulting with the radiologist.
 The radiologist will then determine if premedication is needed. - g.
-The technologist will ensure proper documentation to include patient weight, type and volume of contrast, route, site and rate of injection. - h.
+The technologist will insure proper documentation to include patient weight, type and volume of contrast, route, site and rate of injection. - h.
 Technologist must get the radiologist approval prior to administering contrast if patient has received a dosage of contrast in the last 24 hours. - i.
-There are no strict maximum permissible doses of intravenous contrast, but in general, volumes over 250 mL of Omnipaque 350 or Isovue 370 in a 24-hour period should be avoided. - j.
-Prefer 2 hours NPO unless urgent/emergent indications.
+There are no strict maximum permissible doses of intravenous contrast, but in general, volumes over 250 ml of Omnipaque 350 in a 24-hour period should be avoided.

-Lab Values
+Lab Values: